-Total assets increased by \$ 1,728,842.
-The most significant asset change was the addition of a net OPEB asset in the amount of \$ 2,401,820, an increase in taxes receivable of \$ 470,774 along with decreases in net capital assets of \$ 1,129,488.
+Total assets decreased by \$ 511,367.
+The most significant asset change were increases in due to other governments by \$ 185,727 and taxes receivable by \$ 203,794 and a decrease in net capital assets of \$ 1,035,288.
 The decrease in net capital assets is due to the disposals and depreciation being greater than capital asset addition.

-During 2019, total liabilities decreased by \$9,862,912.
-The liabilities that had significant decreases were long term liabilities due in more than one year of \$2,001,797, net pension liability of \$2,535,738 and net OPEB liability of \$5,515,853.
-These decreases were offset by minimal increases in accrued salaries, wages and benefits and due to other government and an increase of \$271,781 in due within one year.
-This significant decrease in total liabilities is predominately due to the net pension/OPEB liability requirements.
+During 2020, total liabilities decreased by \$ 1,273,873.
+The liabilities that had significant decreases were long term liabilities due within one year of \$ 123,200, long term liabilities due in more than one year of \$ 1,895,877, and net OPEB liability of \$ 342,874.
+These decreases were offset by minimal increases in accounts payable and contracts payable, accrued salaries, wages and benefits and due to other government and a significant increase in net pension liability of \$ 744,706.
+The decrease in total liabilities is predominately due to the paying down on the long term debt.

 To determine the overall financial performance of the School District one must consider the relative changes in the net position.
-By comparing assets and deferred outflows of resources to liabilities and deferred inflows of resources, one can see that the overall position of the School District has improved as evidenced by the increase in net position of \$ 6,784,894.
+By comparing assets and deferred outflows of resources to liabilities and deferred inflows of resources, one can see that the overall position of the School District has declined as evidenced by the decrease in net position of \$ 6,402,955.
 A change in net position indicates how an entity is providing for future generations.